About TeamsCode

 Problem Writer

-Guoguo is a sophomore at Basis Independent McLean.
+Guoguo is a junior at Basis Independent McLean.
 He is currently working very hard to try to get to USACO Finalist in the 24-25 season.
 In his free time, he likes to run and play with his friends.

 Jason Wei